 People often ask me why I took on the role of CEO for East Timor Hearts Fund.
 There are a few reasons but perhaps the greatest is that I was drawn to the work of someone like Noel.
 I like that Noel didn’t philosophise or conceptualise - he got on with it.
 He treated his patients in Dili just as he would any one of his patients in Warrnambool, a regional city in Australia where Noel lives and practices.

 After working for many years in the international development sector I can tell you what people like Noel do.
 Beyond saving lives, they build trust with community.
 They build hope.
 When people truly see you as friend, willing to do what is required, then they will stay with you through the test of time.

 This, I believe, is largely the reason why East Timor Hearts Fund is such an incredible organisation.
 When you meet people in Timor-Leste, whether in the streets of Dili or in government, they all remark that we are true friends of Timor-Leste.
 This friendship can’t be bought, or conceptualised or workshopped, it is only achieved through blood, sweat and tears.
 This is a culture Noel established and it will endure.

 Today we learned that Dr Noel Bayley has been recognised in the Queen’s Birthday honours.

 Unsurprisingly, as I write this Noel is once again leading our volunteer medical team in Timor-Leste this Queen’s Birthday long weekend.
 No time for self-congratulation, or even relaxation, Noel is back out there helping our neighbours, saving lives and continuing the work he started almost 20 years ago.

 Noel, we are indebted to you for the work you have done and the work you continue to do.
-It is an honour to work alongside you and I’m sure I speak for all the volunteers, staff and supports of East Timor Hearts Fund in congratulating you on your much-deserved Order of Australia award.
+It is an honour to work alongside you and I’m sure I speak for all the volunteers, staff and supporters of East Timor Hearts Fund in congratulating you on your much-deserved Order of Australia award.